publishpress/PublishPress-Future/readme.txt

 - Fix translations for ES, FR, and IT, #699, #859
 - Fix user capabilities check in the block editor, #727
 - Fix error when selecting Query Posts step in the workflow editor and Advanced Settings is not enabled, #850
-- Fix inserter and sidebar in the workflow editor, closing each other when one is opened, #740
+- Fix inserter and sidebar in the workflow editor, ensuring they are not visible at the same time, #740
-- Fix the vertical size of the inserter, #740
+- Fix the vertical size of the inserter and scroll on small screens, #740
 - Fix the scroll position in the settings sidebar when it opens, #855
-- Fix text for the Future Actions trigger, #31
+- Fix step description for the Future Actions trigger, #31
 - Fix the workflow editor layout for WordPress 6.6, #863

 ## [3.4.1] - 26 Jun, 2024